ctrychta/velox/README.md

 velox
 =====

-This is a C++ micro-benchmarking library inspired by Haskell's [criterion](https://hackage.haskell.org/package/criterion).
+A C++ micro-benchmarking library inspired by Haskell's [criterion](https://hackage.haskell.org/package/criterion).

 ##Usage
 Velox is available as a single header, [velox_amalgamation.h](https://raw.githubusercontent.com/ctrychta/velox/master/amalgamation/velox_amalgamation.h), which can be included in your project.
 It should work with gcc 4.8+, clang 3.4+, and VS2013+.